E-commerce

 In brief

-Increasing the conversion rate is mainly about removing friction that slows down a decision that is already possible.
-In practice, this means: attracting more qualified traffic, clarifying the offer, strengthening key pages, simplifying the funnel, taking mobile seriously, reassuring with credible proof, and linking conversion to the real quality of revenue.
+Increasing the conversion rate is above all about removing the friction that slows down a decision that is already possible.
+In practice, this means: attracting more qualified traffic, clarifying the offer, strengthening key pages, simplifying the funnel, taking mobile seriously, reassuring users with credible proof, and connecting conversion to the actual quality of revenue.

-• Start with context: traffic quality, conversion definition, segmentation.
+Start with the context: traffic quality, conversion definition, segmentation.

-• Work on decision zones: product pages, cart, checkout, offer pages.
+Work on decision areas: product pages, cart, checkout, offer pages.

-• Address major causes: hidden fees, ambiguity, lack of reassurance, mobile friction.
+Address the major causes: hidden fees, ambiguity, lack of reassurance, mobile friction.

-• Add useful responses: support, FAQ, AI agent, content connected at the right time.
+Add helpful responses: support, FAQ, AI agent, content delivered at the right time.

 Sources (external)